Prokofiev: Concerto No. 2 in G minor, Op. 16, II

-Ms. Vinnitskaya collaborates regularly with conductors such as Andrey Boreyko, Alan Buribayev, Charles Dutoit, Vladimir Fedoseyev, Reinhard Goebel, Pietari Inkinen, Marek Janowski, Dimitri Jurowski, Emmanuel Krivine, Louis Langrée, Yoel Levi, Andris Nelsons, Kyrill Petrenko, Helmut Rilling, Krzysztof Urbañski, Juraj Valcuha, and Gilbert Varga.
+Anna Vinnitskaya collaborates regularly with conductors such as Andrey Boreyko, Alan Buribayev, Charles Dutoit, Vladimir Fedoseyev, Pietari Inkinen, Marek Janowski, Dimitri Jurowski, Emmanuel Krivine, Louis Langrée, Yoel Levi, Andris Nelsons, Kyrill Petrenko, Jukka-Pekka Saraste, Krzysztof Urbañski, Juraj Valcuha, and Gilbert Varga.
 Also an enthusiastic chamber music player, she performs regularly as a trio with violinist Erik Schumann and cellist Nicolas Altstaedt.

 Among her numerous awards and prizes, Anna Vinnitskaya was Gold Medalist at the 2007 Queen Elisabeth Competition in Brussels and winner of the Leonard Bernstein Award at the 2008 Schleswig-Holstein Music Festival.
-For the past three years, she has taken part in the concert series “Junge Wilde” at the Konzerthaus in Dortmund.
-This special series presents young artists who pursue ambitious international careers.
+From 2011 to 2014, she was a regular participant in the concert series “Junge Wilde” at the Konzerthaus in Dortmund, a special series presenting young artists who pursue ambitious international careers.